kaloczidev/hackyeah-balaton/server/README.md

-# Football manager back end
+# HackYeah back end

-This is the back end for the football manager application.
+This is the back end for the HackYeah application.

 ## Installation